-Students must complete all the required credits in the Major Requirements, General Education Core and Free Electives with a minimum GPA of 2.5 in order to graduate.
+Students must complete all the required credits in the Major Requirements, General Education Core and Free Electives with a minimum GPA of 2.0 in order to graduate.
+Students must also complete at least 41 courses designated as "LAS" or Liberal Arts and Science in accordance with New York State regulations.